AravP5/Canada-Labour-Force-1987-2021/README.md

 <img src="Job trends for specific sectors, 1987 - 2021, Canada" alt="Job trends for specific sectors, 1987 - 2021, Canada" width="800"/>

 What is interesting in this graph is that when the data begins in 1987, there are very few people employed in the natural sciences (blue), whereas white-collar management positions(green) are much higher.
 However, by 2021, job growth in the sciences has overtaken that of regular office-based management positions.
+This indicates the growing tech and scientific influence of progress, and in the future years is likely to grow even more.
+Perhaps this information should be used to inform highschoolers and other youth who would benefit greatly from learning of job trends to secure a carreer in a field which is both growing interesting to them.